Automattic/Edit-Flow/readme.txt

 = 0.7.5 (??? ??, 2013) =
 * New French localization thanks to [boris-hocde](https://github.com/boris-hocde)
+* Bug fix: Load modules on 'init' so the strings associated with each class can be properly translated
 * Bug fix: Pagination functional again when filtering to a post type

 = 0.7.4 (Nov.
 21, 2012) =